Version v3.6-DRAFT of the documentation is in DRAFT status. For the latest stable documentation, see v3.5.

 - In the paper of Chubby, the concept of sequencer is introduced.
 We interpret that sequencer is an almost same to the combination of revision number and lease ID of etcd.

 - In How to do distributed locking, Martin Kleppmann introduced the idea of fencing token.
 The authors interpret that fencing token is revision number in the case of etcd.
-In Note on fencing and distributed locks Flavio Junqueira discussed how the idea of fencing token should be implemented in the case of zookeeper.

 - In Practical Uses of Synchronized Clocks in Distributed Systems, we can find a description that Thor implements a distributed locking mechanism based on version number validation and lease.